Gloria has a fright in the woods.

 I screamed after him.
 "No, Gordy, come back.
 Gordy!"
 After the brightness from Gordy's motorcycle headlight faded into the distance, it became very dark.
 My fear was immediate and my thoughts were running wild as I stumbled back along the path towards the lane.
 The moon was like a giant illuminated globe, but the moonlight had difficulty penetrating through the canopy of the trees.
 I imagined shapes moving to my left, and then to my right, moving silhouettes plucked from the television memories of my childhood; animate shapes like demons, but still as tree trunks when I stared at them.
 I was becoming more frightened with every step and I cursed Gordy for leaving me as I listened to the distant sound of his motorcycle speeding along the by-pass.

 I passed under a large dead tree and glanced up at the oasis of light from the moon, but my imagination was playing tricks, turning the swaying branches into frightening images, like evil claws waiting to plunge down to get me.
 I strayed slightly from the path and some vines seemed to be wrapping themselves around my ankles.
-I thought I saw a snake amongst the vines and I gave out a scream and I leapt back onto the path.
+I thought I saw a snake amongst the vines and I gave out a scream and I leaped back onto the path.

 The wind picked up and a branch cracked off and fell from the dead tree and crashed to the ground.
 I rushed on until I got to the lane and I ran into the middle of the road before looking back into the woods where the branch landed.
 I thought I saw a shape moving and wondered if it actually were something moving or just another trick of the light?
 I was not sure, but then I thought I could hear some laughter amongst the rustling of the trees.
-I tried to dismiss it as a trick of my imagination, but it played on my mind and tingles of fear ran up my spine and down my arms as I began to hurry along the road, looking behind after every few steps, feeling as if I were being followed.
+I tried to dismiss it as a trick of my imagination, but it played on my mind, and tingles of fear ran up my spine and down my arms as I began to hurry along the road, looking behind after every few steps, feeling as if I were being followed.
 I suddenly remembered the incident in the shed at home; I felt some kind of presence there and I had that same strange feeling again.

 A large creature ran out into the lane some way ahead of me and gave a bright piercing stare as it looked at me.
 I stopped, not wanting to get any closer.
 The creature suddenly scampered off into the bushes as if it had also become afraid.
 Dark shapes began to flicker above me and my terror increased when I looked up and realised they were bats, multiplying in numbers.
 I started to run.
 A terrible squealing sound rang through the air, startling me into a muted scream.
 I stopped and turned around, all the bats had gone, but my frightening ordeal continued as the squealing sound rang out again, this time a lot closer and getting nearer.